anthonypaulino/Simple-Shell/README.txt

-Collaborative Project -> Authors: Anthony Paulino & Tanay Kale
+Collaborative Project -> Authors: Anthony Paulino & Tanay Kale Please follow both Rutgers University's Principles of Academic Integrity and the Rutgers Department of Computer Science's Academic Integrity Policy.
 Testing
 ---------
 if DEBUG macro set to 1 is for testing purposes, make sure DEBUG is set to 0 for all source codes